maplebird/url_lookup/README.md

 ./wrapper.sh
 ```

+If you do not wish to automatically create a test database, follow the steps to set up a database from the next section.

-There are 3 scripts under wrapper.sh will:
+There are 3 scripts chained under wrapper.sh that will:
 * Build and start test database container, then run schema migrations against it (including populating it with some test data)
 * Build url_lookup_server app container
 * Start the app container in the current terminal session (all logs will be output to STDOUT)

-If you do not wish to automatically create a test database, follow the steps to set up a database from the next section.

-Start the test server.

-`./start_test_server.sh`

 You should now be able to hit the API (see [Using URL Lookup](#using-url_lookup) for instructions)